wenkaiingermany/NCE_03/Lesson_22.md

 go on doing ... 持续做某事
 continue to do ...  = continue doing ...
 carry on with ... = carry on doing ...

+learn / know sth. by heart = learn sth.
+bear / keep sth. in mind
+make a mental note
+remember / recall / recollect sth.
+remind sb. of sth.
+bring back memories

+Richard, these are te'rrific pictures.
+This one really brings back memories.

+in retrpspect
+In retrospect, I think my marriage was doomed from the beginning.

+... to remember
+a day to remember

+Gandalf, my old friend ... this will be a night to remember.

+ring a bell
+That name just doesn't ring a bell with me.
+I don't recognize that name.

+have a short memory
+Why did you come to the meeting late?
+I left a message with your roommate about the time change.
+She has a very short memory and it really gets on my nerve sometimes.
+Her roommate is unreliable about delivering messages.

+### Some plays are so successful that they run for years on end.
+The movie has been running for 2 months.
+The movie has ended its run.

+on end 连续不断地
+in a row
+successively

+Die Linda ever finish that introductory chapter?
+I'm not sure.
+She's spent hours on end rewriting it.
+She worked on the chapter for quite a while.

+It's raining again.
+This makes if four days in a row.
+Do you think it'll ever stop?
+She wishes thr rain would stop soon.

+### In many ways, this is unfortunate for the poor actors who are required to go on repeating the same lines night after night.

+in many ways
+in many re'spects
+in many aspects
+in more ways than one
+Considering the amount she paid, he was dear in more ways than one.

+require sb. to do 要求
+request sb. to do 请求
+You're required not to smoke here.
+You're requested not to smoke here.

+go on doing
+keep (on) doing

+night after night
+night by night
+one night after another

+### One would expect them to know their parts by heart and never have cause to falter.
+Yet this is not always the case.
+the case : a true situation
+This is not always the case.
+This is indeed the case.
+This is not the case at all.
+This might not be the case.
+This is not necessarily the case.